ltiao/decks/bore-secondmind-2021/index.md

 - Dong, X., & Yang, Y. (2019, September). **NAS-Bench-201: Extending the Scope of Reproducible Neural Architecture Search.** In *International Conference on Learning Representations*.

+Note:
+- We also consider a neural architecture search, or NAS, benchmark which is concerned with the problem of designing a *neural cell*.
+- A cell is represented by a directed acyclic graph, or DAG, with 4 nodes
+- and the task is to assign an operation to each of the 6 possible arcs from a set of 5 possible operations.
+- In other words, this is a problem with 6 categorical inputs, with each input belonging to five possible categories.
+- This benchmark considers 3 image classification datasets.

 ----